-The potential project impacts on the environment during construction & operation phases are considered and evaluated in this chapter.
-During the construction phase, the impacts were temporary or short-term; while long term impacts may be observed during the operation stage.
-Spatially the impacts have been assessed over the study area of $\frac{5}{5}$ km radius of the project site.
+The project may have impact on the environment during construction & operation phases.
+During the construction phase, the impacts may be regarded as temporary or short-term; while long term impacts may be observed during the operation stage.
+Spatially the impacts have been assessed over the study area of 5 km radius of the project site.

 The project has overall positive impacts by providing a competitive, cost-effective, pollution free reliable mode of Solar PV power.
+It will certainly meet the ever increasing Demand of Power and to bridge the Gap between Demand and Supply of Power.